 Your letter packet should include:

 - Instructions for submitting either online or hard copy.
 Be sure to include the deadline (at least four weeks before you need the letter).
 Instructions may include information specific to the law school’s application.

-- Your Personal statement and your resume, including a clear statement of your intent to go to law school.
+- Your personal statement and your résumé, including a clear statement of your intent to go to law school.